READ: Ted Cruz's full interview on Twitter porn 'like,' sex toys law

 BASH: I can't believe I'm going to ask you this, but so you're officially saying Ted Cruz is OK with people buying sex toys?

-CRUZ: I am saying that consenting adults should be able to do whatever they want in their boardrooms.
+CRUZ: I am saying that consenting adults should be able to do whatever they want in their bedrooms.
 And, you know, the media and the left seem obsessed with sex.
 Let people do what they want.
 We ought to focus on tax reform, on regulatory reform, on ObamaCare, on jobs.
 That's what Texans want.
 They don't want this obsession with all sorts of issues.
 You know, as you know, we're coming out of a massive hurricane in Texas, Hurricane Harvey, obviously, Hurricane Irma on the east coast have done enormous damage (ph).
 The last several weeks, we've seen Texans coming together in a way that's been powerful, in a way that has been -- there's been a unity of people risking their lives to save others, helping others, giving sacrificially.
 And one of the things that I hear from Texans a lot is how glad they are we're focusing on the things that matter instead of the nonsense, the story and scandal of the day and all the nonsense that seems to consume a lot of the national (INAUDIBLE)--

 BASH: But you -- I'm going to move on, but you understand with this, it's a story, obviously, because it's sensational.